bcunningham40/SS1100_FinalProject_Group4/README.md

 9. In what way could this project be improved for future quarters?

 GitHub has been a bit of a learning curve.
 You have already mentioned in class that you plan to use it from the beginning of the quarter in the future.
 I think this would definitely be helpful.
+It's a great collaboration tool.